 Composition of the Board of Directors consists of 7 members.
-However, the terms of Mr. Vivek S.J.B Rana, Mr. Vishnu Kumar Agrawal and Mr. Dhurba Prasad Adhikari concluded on 2081.09.28.
-The resulting vacancies will be filled during the upcoming Annual General Meeting.
+However, term of 3 directors representing public shareholders concluded on 2081.09.28.
+The resulting vacancies was to be filled during the 65th Annual General Meeting of the bank.
+However, due to interim stay order notice from High Court, Patan dated 2081.12.05, the election process has been halted.